cfengine/documentation/reference/promise-types/packages.markdown

 The package module body you wish to use for the package promise.
-The default is platform dependent, see [`package_module`][Components#package_module] in Components and Common Control.
+The default is platform dependent, see [`package_module`][Components#package_module] in Components and Common control.
 The name of the body is expected to be the same as the name of the package module inside `/var/cfengine/modules/packages`.

 **See also:** [Common Body Attributes][Promise types#Common Body Attributes]